-Maybe you've seen the decals on someone's truck or the list of sponsors on someone's website or Facebook page, but how did those people get sponsored?
+Maybe you've seen the decals on someone's truck or the list of sponsors on someone's website, Facebook page or Instagram account, but how did those people get sponsored?
 Now is the time of year when folks seem to be thinking about asking for sponsorships, at least that's what we're told by the multitude of people who contact us with sponsorship requests.
 However, the truth is, anytime of the year may be an appropriate time to reach out to a potential sponsor.
 If it's not a good time of year, hopefully, they'll let you know when a more appropriate time to contact them might be, so you can plan accordingly.

-So what do sponsors look for?
-In two words- positive exposure.
+So when you've figured out how to contact a sponsor, what will you propose to offer them in return for their sponsorship?
+We receive lots of sponsorship requests from folks who offer to add a decal on a car or give us a shoutout in social media, but how do they know if that's what a sponsor is looking for from someone they sponsor?
+Asking a sponsor what they need might be a really good idea and some sponsors may even offer that information.
+Many sponsors are interested in some kind of positive exposure.
 They want someone who will represent their products and brand in a positive way, maybe even inspiring others to make a similar purchase.
 That usually means someone will need to present themselves and their vehicle or event in the most-professional manner possible, from the application process to the final result.

 While gaining exposure can be challenging, it is well within reach of more folks than people realize.
 Content is king these days and there are a lot of venues that TV shows, magazines and popular websites either attend or in some cases, create, in order to harvest the content that turns into TV shows and magazine features.
 Hot Rod magazine's Power Tour and Drag Week events are two perfect examples.
 We've been on countless Power Tours, where magazine editors from Hot Rod and other titles cherry pick feature cars left and right from those in attendance.
 Drag Week is all about collecting and producing content for both print and web use.

 What if your car or truck won't stand out in a field of 2,000 HRPT long haulers?
 What if you don't have your vehicle set up for drag racing?
 What if you just have a really cool street car?
-The folks at the OPTIMA's Search for the Ultimate Street Car have an opportunity for you at some of the world's most iconic venues- Road America, Michigan International Speedway, Sebring, and the list goes on.
+The folks at the OPTIMA's Search for the Ultimate Street Car have an opportunity for you at some of the world's most iconic venues- Road America, Auto Club Speedway, Las Vegas Motor Speedway and the list goes on.

 DriveOPTIMA events are for real, legitimate street cars and it doesn't involve any wheel to wheel racing.
-Not only that, DriveOPTIMA events welcome drivers of all experience levels, even if you just want to dip your toes in the water, sign up for a one-day entry and check out the rest of the action on the track from the grandstands or pits.
-MAVTV is televising the entire series and you can believe more than a few editors from car magazines will be attending these events throughout the year.
+Not only that, MAVTV is televising the entire series and you can believe more than a few editors from car magazines will be attending these events throughout the year.
 There are few opportunities in life for guaranteed exposure and those that exist will cost you far more than an entry fee at a DriveOPTIMA event.
 If you've always wanted to get in on the action you've only read about in magazines or watched on "reality" TV shows, this is your opportunity.
 Sign up for a DriveOPTIMA event today!